switchlex/tschich/README.md

 ## Advanced usage

-Besides this, tschich does also provide a variable version of Villard's canon, an adaption of Tschichold's medieval ideal canon, a function for retrieving the type area's dimensions and a function for centering it on the page.
+Besides this, tschich does also provide a variable version of Villard's canon, an adaption of Tschichold's medieval ideal canon, a function for retrieving the type area's dimensions, for centering it on the page and a function to estimate the optimal font size.
 To learn more, simply confer the [manual](docs/manual.pdf).